 If you wander into the lodge part way through the day you can also grab a hot chocolate, tea or coffee.
 A mid-afternoon plate of bruschetta was especially good.

-This lodge has a great location, with the only downside being some highway noise some of the time.
+Storm Mountain Lodge has a great location, with the only downside being some highway noise some of the time.
 I found the staff to be particularly friendly and we would both happily go back.